What I’ve learned about the good, the bad, and the ugly Annuities

 I don’t recall who has recommended that investment “adviser” but one day the man in his 60-ties came to my house with a lot of promises about the annuities.

-Note: Annuities funded with 401(k) rollover or IRA rollovers are qualified plans (tax deductible) that allowing an insurance company to create an IRA annuity where you deposit your retirement funds directly.
+Note: Annuities funded with 401(k) rollover or IRA rollovers are qualified plans (tax-deductible) that allow an insurance company to create an IRA annuity where you deposit your retirement funds directly.

 I bet that I made this man happy for several days, at least, as he anticipated juicy sale commissions.

 Now, thinking about my stupidity 12 years ago, I blame myself for being so naïve.
 But you live and you learn.
-Unfortunately, I learned on my own mistakes.
+Unfortunately, I learned from my own mistakes.

 The CORE of Annuities